Funso Ojo: Style of play

 Ojo is a versatile midfielder who links defence and attack by winning the ball and passing it on to more creative teammates.
 He has good intelligence, fitness and technical ability.
 Scunthorpe United manager Stuart McCall said that he was best utilised as a defensive midfielder, though can also play as a box-to-box midfielder.

 Personal life

 Ojo is a trained physical instructor and is also involved in real estate.
+He is married.

-He entered a not guilty plea to a charge of assault for an incident that took place following a Scottish Premiership match at Tannadice Park in November 2021.
+He entered a not-guilty plea to a charge of assault for an incident that took place following a Scottish Premiership match at Tannadice Park in November 2021.
 Ojo admitted he had "squared-up" to an opposition fan, and was fined £400 after being found guilty of pushing the man and knocking his glasses off, though the punch Ojo had thrown was ruled to have been in self-defence.

-Speaking in February 2022 as part of the English Football League's 'Green Football Weekend', Ojo was reported to have saved more than 500kg of CO2 emissions from 260 green activities after a change of lifestyle and switch to a plant-based diet.
+Speaking in February 2023 as part of the English Football League's Green Football Weekend, Ojo was reported to have saved more than 500 kg of CO_{2} emissions from about 260 green activities, following his choice to change his lifestyle and switch to a plant-based diet.
+His wife, Julie Herman, launched the fashion business Rose Ojo in August 2024, which upcycled football shirts into puffer jackets.